9 Advanced Affiliate Marketing Strategies to Increase Your Sales

 Expert affiliate marketers set up two steps to collect relevant data points:

-Aggregate sales.
+First, aggregate sales.
 Sales aggregation can be done manually using spreadsheets where you log revenue from each network and program but data aggregation tools make it way easier.
 An affiliate dashboard gives you an overview of all your affiliate programs with the relevant data, and takes the headache out of sales aggregation.

-Set up SubID tracking.
+Second, set up SubID tracking.
 SubID tracking can give you better data about which content, links, and strategies are converting best, by adapting each of your affiliate links to contain a SubID.
 Here's an example of how that looks:

 Adding this data to your affiliate links helps you make confident choices when optimizing your content.